Politics of archaeology in Israel and Palestine: Postwar period

 According to the archaeologist Albert Glock, archaeology has been used selectively by both Christian and Jewish Zionists to reconstruct a version of Palestine consonant with their respective ideologues and to provide a warrant for occupying the country.

 Almost 60% of the West Bank's cultural archaeological heritage the lies in Area C, which falls under full Israeli control.
 Israel does not allow Palestinian institutes to explore, and safeguard this heritage with the result that much of the area is subject to sacking.
 According to the Palestinian Department of Antiquites and Cultural Heritage upwards of 120,000 objects are smuggled out of Palestine.
 Plundering of sites has increased dramatically on each occasion when an intifada broke out, closing off Israel to Palestinian labour.
 The groundwork is done by Palestinian looters, and the results funneled through Jerusalem, the main transit point for Palestinian middlemen offloading the wares on the Israeli antiquities market.
 Many looters regard these sites as "negative heritage" since were it retrieved it would not remain in the West Bank as part of Palestinian cultural heritage.

 Israeli archaeology in the West Bank has focused on the Biblical remains to the exclusion of the ancient pagan, Christian Byzantine and Muslim strata.
 Some sites of no Jewish relevance are left to decay.
-The important prehistoric archaeological site the Shuqba cave was separated from the Palestinian villager of Shuqba from which it took its name, and the Wadi al-Natuf area became a dumping site full of garbage and litter or was crossed by a settlement road, with an exit ramp to allow trucks from settlements to offload their waste there.
+The important prehistoric archaeological site the Shuqba cave was separated from the Palestinian villager of Shuqba from which it took its name, and the Wadi Natuf area became a dumping site full of garbage and litter or was crossed by a settlement road, with an exit ramp to allow trucks from settlements to offload their waste there.
 Many Palestinian heritage sites within the West Bank have been added to the Jewish heritage list.
 Notable examples where West Bank cultural properties have been expropriated wholly or in part from Palestinian control are the Herodium, Joseph's Tomb in Nablus, the Cave of the Patriarchs in Hebron.
 Rachel's Tomb and the Tomb of Jesse and Ruth in Tel Rumeida, Hebron.
 Qumran is in the West Bank but entirely controlled by Israeli authorities, and Israeli advertisement abroad have suggested that the site is in Israel.
 Israeli authorities have justified this by pointing out that they are ensuring freedom of worship and protecting the integrity of the sites.
 Even so, worship is limited.
 For example, Jewish worship at Joseph’s Tomb is only conducted once a month, from midnight to 6 am.
 Worship at Rachel’s Tomb is only possible because of a highly fortified concrete barriers.
 Joseph’s Tomb was torched hours after the IDF evacuated the site in 2000.